Partdege History, Family Crest & Coats of Arms

 Distinguished members of the family include Peter Partridge (d.
 1451), Chancellor of Lincoln Cathedral, was educated at Oxford University; and Sir Miles Partridge (d.
-1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire
+1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire.
+Sheriff of Gloucestershire (1546-1547.)

-(1546-1547.)
 He held the manor of Almondsbury in 1544.
+He was convicted of felony, and hanged on Tower Hill on Friday 26 Feb.
+1551.

-He was convicted...
-Another 90 words (6 lines of text) are included under the topic Early Partdege Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Partdege Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Partdege family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Investigation of the origins of family names on the North American continent has revealed that early immigrants bearing the name Partdege or a variant listed above: John Partridge, who arrived in Virginia in 1615; Richard Partridge, who arrived in Virginia in 1620; Joe Partridge, who settled in Virginia in 1635; Mary Partridge, who arrived in Massachusetts in 1636.